-One precision and four nonprecision instrument approach procedures serve Sonoma County Airport.
+One precision and four nonprecision instrument approach procedures serve the Airport.
 Runway 32 has three straight-in instrument approach procedures - an instrument landing system (ILS) precision approach and VOR and GPS nonprecision approaches.
-The lowest approach minimums at the Airport are associated with Runway 32 ILS and VOR; as low as /2-mile.
+The lowest approach minimums at the Airport are associated with Runway 32 ILS and VOR; as low as 1,800 feet.